-I am the Director of Undergraduate Studies and an Assistant Professor of the Practice in the Department of Statistical Science at Duke University.
+I am the Director of Undergraduate Studies and an Associate Professor of the Practice in the Department of Statistical Science at Duke University.
 I received my Ph.D. in Statistics from the University of California, Los Angeles, and a B.S. in Actuarial Science from New York University’s Stern School of Business.
 My work focuses on innovation in statistics pedagogy, with an emphasis on student-centered learning, computation, reproducible research, and open-source education.

 Interested in majoring in statistics?

 If you would like to meet to discuss the Statistical Science major, send me an email to schedule an appointment.
 Also visit the department website as many of your questions can also be answered there.